rajendradanve/readwise/README.md

 - My mentor Akshat Garg for his encouragement and valuable comments for this project.
 Thanks to his guidance and tips to improve my code.

-- Lessons from code mainly mini project on backend develoopment institute helped a lot during this project.
+- Lessons from code mainly mini projects on backend development institute helped a lot during this project.
 Used regularly to check if I am following the correct method of coding.

 - Help from in the Slack community.

-- Tutor support and student care team.
+- Code Institute Tutor support .

 Should you have any queries please reach me at rajendradanve@gmail.com.